lucie-zimmer/MB-ManyWebcams/README.md

 #### excluded_trials_samplingrate.txt

-When running the preprocessing script from the [experiment's repository](https://github.com/adriansteffan/manywebcams-eyetracking), it will print a list of to the trials that were excluded due to an insufficient sampling rate to the console. {TODO: How does this look??}.
+When running the preprocessing script from the [experiment's repository](https://github.com/adriansteffan/manywebcams-eyetracking), it will print a list of to the trials that were excluded due to an insufficient sampling rate to the console.
 While the trial data for these excluded trials was already filtered during preprocessing, these files are needed to report the number of excluded trials.

 #### participants_excluded_after_pre.txt